-- Astra Trident storage classes backed by ONTAP storage: If you are using an ONTAP backend, Astra Control Center offers the ability to import the ONTAP backend to report various monitoring information. - CSI-based storage classes backed by Longhorn: You can use Longhorn with the Longhorn Container Storage Interface (CSI) driver.
+• Astra Trident storage classes backed by ONTAP storage: If you are using an ONTAP backend, Astra Control Center offers the ability to import the ONTAP backend to report various monitoring information.

 Astra Trident storage classes should be preconfigured outside of Astra Control Center.